-Prerequisite: High school Math 30-1 or equivalent with a minimum grade of 60%, or MATH 099
+Prerequisite: High school Math 30-1 or equivalent with a minimum grade of 60%

 This course includes techniques of problem analysis and algorithm development, principles of program design, coding and testing.
 A programming language will be used to experience programming solutions to both numerical and non-numerical problems.